 History of the Shimpo ryu – The original honkyoku of the first Myoan-ji (temple) in Kyoto

 Myoan-ji (ji means “temple”) served as the main shakuhachi temple in the Kansai region.
-The shakuhachi style from this temple is highly refined with subtle nuance.
+The shakuhachi style from this temple is refined with subtle nuance.
 Myoan-ji was largely independent from the Fuke sect’s headquarters in the capital (Ichigetsu-ji and Reiho-ji).
 This was reflected in the music which had an entirely different notation system (Fu, Ho, U, We, Ya).
-According to one document the first ryu or “school” founded at Myoan-ji (ji=temple) was called the Kichiku ryu.
+According to one document the first ryu or “school” founded at Myoan-ji was called the Kichiku ryu.

 ‘Fu Ho U’ Notation

 It’s through Yamaue Getsuzan’s (b.
-1908) lineage that the original ‘fu ho u we ya’ (フホウ) notation of Kyu Myoan-ji continued to be taught after the passing of Katsura Shozan, as well as the most complete Shimpo ryu repertoire.
+1908) lineage that the original “Fu, Ho, U, We, Ya” (フホウ) notation of the old Myoan-ji continued to be taught after the passing of Katsura Shozan, as well as the most complete repertoire.
 This notation is different from the notation of other regions known as “Ro, Tsu, Re, Chi, Ri/Ha” (ロツレ).
-While Getsuzan and his students continued to teach in Fu, Ho, U, all other teachers passed on the few pieces they learned from the Shimpo ryu in their own notation systems.
-I also decided to re-notated these pieces into “ro tsu re chi ha”, however, I provide the original notation and I explain how to read it.
-In this way students can choose to read one, the other, or both.
+While Getsuzan and his students continued to teach in Fu, Ho, U, all other teachers passed on the few pieces they had learned from the Shimpo ryu in their own notation systems.
+I have undertaken the enormous task of translating this extensive repertoire into Ro, Tsu, Re, Chi, Ha notation, however, I also provide and teach from the Ozaki’s original notation in Fu, Ho, U, We, Ya.

 Confusion over Myoan – Higuchi Taizan’s Myoan vs Shimpu ryu or Kyu Myoan